Xilinx/ROCm-air-platforms/driver/README.md

 Only one queue can be used from the card.
 If you try to allocate more queues it will not work.
 This is also a limitation of the card's firmware.

-Most KFD ioctl functions are not yet implemented.
-The ones that are relevant to this card will be implemented eventually.

 -----